lino-framework/getlino/README.rst

-A tool to install and configure Lino on your machine.
+A tool to install and configure Lino in different environments.

 The central project homepage is http://getlino.lino-framework.org